nobnak/GPUUniformGrid/README.md

 # Single-pass Uniform Grid for Unity

-A single-pass method of Uniform Grid construction on GPU based on the article [^1].
+A single-pass method of Uniform Grid construction on GPU based on the article *Fast Uniform Grid Construction on GPGPUs Using Atomic Operations* [^1].
 This asset is released as a UPM package[^2].

 ### Close look at active cells
 [![Thumbnail](http://img.youtube.com/vi/NKYRA955oSE/hqdefault.jpg)](https://youtu.be/NKYRA955oSE)